google/tracing-framework/docs/building.md

 On the first build attempt (`anvil build :debug :release`) you will be prompted to install Java if it is not already present.
 Follow the dialogs and try again and it should work.

+### Windows

+Although it's (somewhat) possible to use things from Cygwin, some stuff fails randomly.
+I recommend using the normal Windows command prompt.

+You'll need to install git, python, and node 0.8+.
+Once setup, clone the repo and run `scripts\setup.bat` - everything should happen automatically.

+Keep your working directory in the root tracing-framework\ path and use the `anvil` commands as described above.
+Builds may be a little slower than on *nix systems but should still work!